The Cathedral of Silence

 “I’m returning this.”
 Calix held out the bolt pistol, grip-first.
 “My new master provides his own tools.”

 Saren didn’t take it.
-He circled instead, boots marking a slow rhythm on the deck.
+He circled instead, boots tapping a slow rhythm on the deck.
 “Your new master.
 Origen.”
 He stopped at the viewport, silhouette framed against the burning star.
 “And what does the old scholar see in you, I wonder?”

 “Purpose.”